Harshita-Jaiswal-HJ/Harshita-Jaiswal-HJ/README.md

 - 📫 How to reach me **jaiswalharshita81@gmail.com**

-- ⚡ Fun facts-> <br> **Debugging code is like being a detective—except you're the one who committed the crime! 🕵️‍♂️💥<br>The first computer "bug" was an actual moth🐛 trapped in a computer in 1947, engineers found a moth trapped in a relay of the Harvard Mark II computer.
-The term has been used ever since.**
+- ⚡ Fun facts-> <br> **<ul><li>Debugging code is like being a detective—except you're the one who committed the crime! 🕵️‍♂️💥<br><li>The first computer "bug" was an actual moth🐛 trapped in a computer in 1947, engineers found a moth trapped in a relay of the Harvard Mark II computer.
+The term has been used ever since.</ul>**

 <h3 align="left">Connect with me:</h3>
 <p align="left">